© 2024 St. Louis Public Radio

 On Thursday, Green shared a letter criticizing Greater St. Louis for pushing the bill forward before the public hearings had ended.

 “GSL’s attempt to bypass a public process by lobbying board members to introduce legislation on its behalf is concerning.
-It demonstrates that GSL sees itself and its interests above the many residents and stakeholder groups who spent months working with us in good faith to develop their ideas,” Green’s letter read in part.
+It demonstrates that GSL sees itself and its interests above the many residents and stakeholder groups who spent months working with us in good faith to develop their ideas,” Green’s letter read.

 Green said in the letter that while downtown needs significant investment, it would take more than what’s being proposed.

-In a statement, a spokesperson for Greater St. Louis criticized Green’s comments, defending the four alders who proposed the legislation.
+In a statement, a spokesperson for Greater St. Louis criticized Green’s comments, defending the four aldermen who proposed the legislation.

-“We participated in the public engagement process, and the proposal we put forth was chosen by the public as one of its top five selections,” the letter read in part.
+“We participated in the public engagement process, and the proposal we put forth was chosen by the public as one of its top five selections,” the statement read.
 “When it became clear that President Green did not want the board to hear a full presentation on our proposal as part of that public process, we wrote a letter to ensure that happened.
 As a result, the board heard our proposal.
 Now, four members of the board have introduced a bill based on what was proposed.”

-Unlike federal coronavirus relief funds, there isn’t a time limit on when to use the Rams settlement money.
-Some city leaders have argued the city should prioritize how it will use the relief funds first.
+Unlike with federal coronavirus relief funds, there isn’t a time limit on using the Rams settlement money.
+Some city officials have argued the city should prioritize how it will use the relief funds first.
 That money needs to be committed by the end of the year.

 “Even if we're going into December for that final bill that is encumbering those remaining funds, those funds still have two years to actually be spent,” Green said.